Key takeaways

 Days 1 to 30: Foundation and Setup

-• Map the current process, document approval hierarchies, and clean vendor master data, including GSTIN validation and standardized terms.
+- Map the current process, document approval hierarchies, and clean vendor master data.
+This includes GSTIN validation via API, standardized payment terms, and e-invoice readiness checks.

-• Configure user roles and core approval workflows for high volume categories, connect email, and set vendor templates.
+- Configure user roles and core approval workflows for high volume categories.
+Connect email, set vendor templates, and define matching tolerances (for example, 2 percent on quantity, 1 percent on price).

 Days 31 to 60: Integration and Expansion

-• Integrate with Tally or Zoho Books, test chart mapping, tax logic, and data sync both ways.
+- Integrate with Tally, test chart mapping, tax logic, e-invoice ingestion, and data sync both ways.

 Days 61 to 90: Optimization and Advanced Features

-• Deploy analytics and alerts for budgets, pending approvals, and compliance exceptions.
+- Deploy analytics and alerts for budgets, pending approvals, compliance exceptions, and overdue vendor responses.

-• Add vendor performance tracking, contract renewals, and purchase analytics, consider bank feed or account aggregator connections.
+- Add vendor performance tracking, contract renewals, and purchase analytics.
+Connect bank feeds for automated reconciliation.

 Tip: Run manual and automated processes in parallel during the first two months.
 This safety net builds trust and prevents disruption.